 From Women's Media Center Speech Project Director Soraya Chemaly comes this essay collection on women's anger: how we experience it, how we suppress it, and how we can use it to change the world.

-Edited by Ugly Betty star America Ferrera, this collection of essays features contributions from Issa Rae, Michelle Kwan, Roxane Gay, Uzo Aduba, and Lin-Manuel Miranda.
+Ugly Betty star America Ferrera, this collection of essays features contributions from Issa Rae, Michelle Kwan, Roxane Gay, Uzo Aduba, and Lin-Manuel Miranda.
+Click here to buy.